Creating, Reading and Saving Projects

 Aspose.Tasks can open existing files, but it can also create new files.
 This article explains how to create a new and empty project file from a stream or using the Project class.

 The Project class is the main class in Aspose.Tasks used to set and get properties associated with a project, as well as behavior.
 The save method offered by this class makes it possible to render the Project to various output formats such as XML, MPP, PDF, HTML, etc. with a single API call.
 This method accepts a file stream or file name, and one of the values provided by the SaveFileFormat enumeration type.

-At present, Aspose.Tasks provides the facility to create XML project files only.
+At present, Aspose.Tasks for Java provides the facility to create XML project files only.
 The following lines of code create a simple project file in XML format.

 The XML project file can be opened in Microsoft Project:

 - On the File menu, select Open.

 - Select the XML format (*.xml) option from the file types and browse to the output XML file.

 - On the Project menu, select Project Information.